ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 **TODO** lowp seem to be 10-bit denormals? not sure if worth including

 Although the specification's guarantees leave room for the special cases, mobile hardware will often go the "fast math" route, only supporting 0 and leaving out denormals, infinity, and NaN.

+**TODO** could add some snippets to encode paired floats and decode them too (in Lua and shaders both)?

 **TODO** conclusion?